|

 werewolf", but would use my newly found powers to clean up society.
 One

 can dream can't he?
+The transformations in "AWIL"

 were truly amazing.
 Where "The Howling"